 Furthermore, each stanza represents a different situation or scene from the life of Prufrock.
 Each stanza stands as an individual moment in time and memory.
+Each stanza implies a new "room" of thought and emotional status.

-Some echo and repeat key phrases, for instance the notable couplet:
+Some "rooms" echo and repeat key phrases, for instance the notable couplet:

-In the room the women come and go Talking of Michelangelo.
+In the room the women come and go

+Talking of Michelangelo.